ptmt/ptmt.github.com/posts/2025/return.md

 ## New Year Resolution

-<aside>That silence is part of the process, not a verdict.</aside>
+<aside>That silence is part of the process.</aside>

 Having said that, my goal for next year is simple: to write regularly and finish posts.
 Not to optimize for reach, and not to wait for confidence, but to treat writing as practice.
+Let's say __12__ posts a year.

 Most of the time there will be no feedback.
 No comments, no replies, no visible signal that anything landed.
-That silence is part of the process, not a verdict.
+That silence is part of the process.

 So when it’s time to share, I will do it anyway.
-Publish, step out of my comfort zone, and repeat, trusting that consistency in thinking, difficulty, and reflection compounds, even when no one is watching.
+Publish, step out of my comfort zone, and repeat, trusting that consistency in thinking, difficulty, and reflection compounds, even when no one is watching. _How naive._